cesarsotovalero/cesarsotovalero.github.io/_posts/2021/2021-10-11-the-software-supply-chain.md

 Securing the software supply chain requires a continuous assessment of the components, vendors, and the whole operational environment.
 This can only be achieved through the gathering and analysis of relevant and verifiable data sources.
 [Reproducible builds](https://reproducible-builds.org/docs/) are a set of software development practices that create an independently verifiable path from source to binary code.
-A build is reproducible if given the same source code, build environment and build instructions, any party can recreate bit-by-bit identical copies of all specified artifacts.
+A build is reproducible if given the same source code, build environment, and build instructions, any party can recreate bit-by-bit identical copies of all specified artifacts.
 This build methodology allows verifying that no vulnerabilities or backdoors have been introduced in the supply chain.

 Notice that to achieve reproducible builds, the CI/CD system needs to be made entirely deterministic: modifying a given source must always create the same result.